MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 2.2.4 - <b>Work Areas / Functions</b> - This lists the different functional work areas that are relevant to Food Bank operations.
 Volunteer Job Roles get defined within a parent work area / function.
 Or conversely, a work area / function can have multiple volunteer job roles. e.g. For 'Delivery Logistics' work area, one could have 'Delivery Assistant' and 'Driver Volunteer' as separate volunteer job roles.

+2.2.5 - <b>Define Volunteer Job Role </b> - Here, for each job role, the duties & responsibilities, the requirements and qualifications are defined within a location & work area.

+In the next row, the other activites that can be done in the Administration module are shown :

+2.2.6 - <b> Create Volunteer Task </b> - This allows the creation of new volunteer tasks for a specific location, volunteer job role, time range and number of persons required.
+These tasks will show up in the volunteer module from where interested volunteers can appy for the same.

+2.2.7 - <b> Manage Individual Volunteer Details </b> - The administrator can manage the database of volunteers.
+As of now, only the basic essential volunteer fields are shown.
+It is proposed of course to show all the volunter additional detail fields & job role interest as mentioned in 2.1.2 & 2.1.3 above at the earliest in the near future.
+There is also a search field which has been shown to filter.
+This search facility will be significantly enhanced in the future as it will be a very important tool for Food Bank to match volunteers to tasks or vice versa.